ibm-cloud-docs/cephaas/create-clusters.md

 # Creating clusters
 {: #create-clusters}

-Create Red Hat OpenShift clusters on IBM Cloud for your Fusion as a Service deployment by using IBM Cloud Satellite.
+Create Red Hat OpenShift clusters on IBM Cloud for your IBM Fusion as a service deployment by using IBM Cloud Satellite.
 {: shortdesc}

 Make sure that you meet the following prerequisites for cluster creation:

-- You have access to a Fusion as a Service deployment in your IBM Cloud account.
+- You have access to a IBM Fusion as a service deployment in your IBM Cloud account.
 - You have the required IAM permissions to create and manage clusters.
 - Your deployment shows available compute, storage, and optional GPU capacity.
-- Your Satellite location and Fusion as a Service control plane are already set up.
+- Your Satellite location and IBM Fusion as a service control plane are already set up.

 ## How cluster creation works
 {: #how-cluster-creation-works}

-When you create a cluster in Fusion as a Service, the cluster is created as a Red Hat OpenShift on IBM Cloud cluster on Satellite in your IBM Cloud account.
+When you create a cluster in IBM Fusion as a service, the cluster is created as a Red Hat OpenShift on IBM Cloud cluster on Satellite in your IBM Cloud account.

-Fusion as a Service and IBM Cloud manage the following components:
+IBM Fusion as a service and IBM Cloud manage the following components:

 Satellite control plane
 :   IBM manages the Satellite control plane.